polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/011-tenny-the-stock-classifier/README.md

 Remember, AI models are not designed to merely echo our opinions.
 Their value lies in offering different, and potentially more accurate, perspectives.
 It's essential to approach AI with an open mind, recognizing that its conclusions might differ from our initial expectations or beliefs.

 [The-History-of-Human-Folly.md](..%2F..%2Fessays%2FAI%2FThe-History-of-Human-Folly.md)

+I encourage you to expand the dataset by including more companies and to experiment with varying hyperparameters.
+Exploring different model architectures and algorithms can also be insightful to see how they affect performance.

+If you decide to add new companies, make sure their data matches the format of the current files.
+It's important to source this data from a reliable provider and verify its recency.
+Experimenting with various combinations of companies can provide deeper insights into the model's performance.

+Remember, for the most accurate and reliable data, I used Kyofin, which underscores the notion that investing in quality data is often necessary.

 ## Conclusion of Part II: "Tenny, the Classifier"